Name of breed: Kabarda, or Kabardin

 Country of origin: Former USSR (Russia and Georgia)

 Breed origin: The Kabarda horse has been known for at least 500 years, but its origins are quite possibly as old as the Hittite civilisation, which existed from – wait for it – 1680 to 1178 BC!
 The mountain tribesmen in the northern Caucasus have bred Kabarda horses since the 16th century, selectively breeding for the ability to survive in extreme conditions.
 To accomplish this, they drew upon the genetics of common steppe breeds including the Karabakh, the Arabian and the Turkoman (today’s Akhal-Teke).

 For untold centuries, Kabarda horses were an essential part of everyday life for the mountain tribespeople and in the 18th and 19th centuries, they played a vital role in the region’s resistance to imperial control by the Russians.
-Their unmatched hardiness and agility in the mountains gave them an advantage over the opposition’s mounts.
+Their unmatched hardiness, endurance and agility in the mountains gave them an advantage over the opposition’s mounts.
 Since then, Kabardas have been popular cavalry horses for a number of armies.
-Their endurance and hardiness also played a big part in their success.

 After the USSR was dissolved, the population of Kabardas dropped dramatically until the breed was in danger of extinction in the 1990s.
 Thankfully, an enthusiast from Germany championed the breed in Europe and with international interest revived, local breeders could get back into gear.
 Kabardas can now be found in many parts of Europe, as well as in their native region around the Russian-Georgian border.